craftercms/docs/source/developers/projects/engine/api/templating-api.rst

   }

 .. code-block:: xml
-  :caption: Site Application Context file
+  :caption: *Engine Site Application Context file - application-context.xml*
   :linenos:

   <!-- Add a bean definition using the new class -->